What is data protection/GDPR insurance?

 Data Protection Insurance

 Data protection insurance is an important consideration for businesses of all sizes and industries.
-As more and more businesses rely on technology and collect and store sensitive data, the risks associated with data breaches and other cyber attacks are increasing.
+As businesses increasingly rely on technology and collect and store sensitive data, the risks associated with data breaches and other cyber attacks are increasing.
 Data protection insurance can provide financial protection and support in the event of a data breach or other cyber incident.

 One of the key benefits of data protection insurance is that it can provide financial protection against the costs associated with a data breach.
 These costs can include legal fees, regulatory fines, credit monitoring services for affected customers, and other expenses.
 Data protection insurance can help your business to cover these costs, allowing you to focus on responding to the incident and minimising the impact on your customers and your business.